blue-research/qlang/README.md

 Best tensor-based performance: SpiderAnsatz + re (100% validation accuracy, lowest loss)

-Diagram simplification via rewriting significantly improves both convergence and generalization
+Diagram simplification via rewriting significantly improves both convergence and generalization for grammatically simple sentences.

-Careful hyperparameter tuning is key to optimal model design
+Careful hyperparameter tuning is key to optimal model design for the average sentence complexity of the dataset.

 ## 📚 Citation
-If you use this repository or results in your research, please cite:
+If you use this repository or the results in your research, please cite:

 ```
 @article{DelCastillo:2025edw,